The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

-\item There are canonical isomorphisms $\mathfrak g_{\pm 2} \cong H^2(X, \mathbb R)$ of $\mathfrak g$-modules.
+\item There are canonical isomorphisms $\mathfrak g_{\pm 2} \cong H^2(X, \mathbb R)$ of\, $\mathfrak g$-modules.

 \item There is a decomposition $\mathfrak g_0 = \overline{\mathfrak g}\oplus \mathbb R\cdot H$, where $\overline{\mathfrak g}$ is the semisimple part.
-Moreover, $\overline{\mathfrak g} \cong \mathfrak{so}(H^2(X, \mathbb R), q_X)$ and acts on $H^*(X, \mathbb R)$ by derivations. \end{enumerate} \end{theorem}
+Moreover, $\overline{\mathfrak g} \cong \mathfrak{so}(H^2(X, \mathbb R), q_X)$, and $\overline{\mathfrak g}$ acts on $H^*(X, \mathbb R)$ by derivations. \end{enumerate} \end{theorem}

-Theorem \ref{LLVpieces}(\ref{hyperdecomp}) follows from the fact that the collection of positive three-spaces $W_g$ form a dense open subset of the Grassmanian of three spaces in $H^2(X, \mathbb R)$, whence the commutativity of the dual Lefschetz operators follows from the commutativity over the various $W_g$, and local Torelli.
-The decomposition will follow if we can show that the direct sum $\mathfrak g_2\oplus \mathfrak g_0\oplus \mathfrak g_{-2}$ is a Lie subalgebra of $\mathfrak g$.
-This will follow from Theorem \ref{LLVpieces}(\ref{hyperkahler g2 structure}, \ref{hyperkahler semisimple}).
-Indeed, the openness of the space of positive-three spaces in $H^2(X, \mathbb R)$ implies that the semisimple part is generated by the commutators $[L_\alpha, \Lambda_\beta]$ for HL classes $\alpha, \beta$.
-If $\alpha, \beta$ come from a positive-three space $W_g$, then Verbitsky \cite[Lemma 2.2]{verbitsky1990action} shows that
+Theorem~\ref{LLVpieces}(\ref{hyperdecomp}) follows from the fact that the collection of positive three-spaces $W_g$ forms a dense open subset of the Grassmanian of three-spaces in $H^2(X, \mathbb R)$, whence the commutativity of the dual Lefschetz operators follows from the commutativity over the various $W_g$, and local Torelli.
+The decomposition holds since the direct sum $\mathfrak g_2\oplus \mathfrak g_0\oplus \mathfrak g_{-2}$ is a Lie subalgebra of $\mathfrak g$, which follows from Theorem~\ref{LLVpieces}(\ref{hyperkahler g2 structure},~\ref{hyperkahler semisimple}).
+Indeed, the openness of the space of positive three-spaces in $H^2(X, \mathbb R)$ implies that the semisimple part is generated by the commutators $[L_\alpha, \Lambda_\beta]$ for HL classes $\alpha, \beta$.
+If $\alpha, \beta$ come from a positive three-space $W_g$, then Verbitsky \cite[Lemma 2.2]{verbitsky1990action} shows that